Nordln/EasydiffusionWiki/xFormers.md

-Support for [xFormers](https://github.com/facebookresearch/xformers) is available experimentally.

-xFormers speeds up image generation, but can sometimes produce non-deterministic results (i.e. the same prompt+settings may not always produce the same results as before).
+**xFormers** can speed up image generation (nearly twice as fast) and use less GPU memory.
+It's widely used and works quite well, but it can sometimes produce different images (for the same prompt+settings) compared to what you generated previously.

 **Important!!** xFormers will only help on PCs with NVIDIA GPUs (or AMD with ROCm, if you've installed it).
 It is not useful on CPU-only computers or M1/M2 Macs.